PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 accounting records both executions and the efficiency fixture retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The SE-FC/gather-channel-fanout pair is now characterized without production changes.
+It accepts positional target ModelIR/layout values, creates one fresh target-specific pass-state scope, and forwards session diagnostics to two ordered owners.
+One caller uses fallback ModelIR with no layout state; the absolute-final caller uses the main ModelIR and session layout state.
+Focused contracts freeze both forms and their identical SiNet-tail/reconciliation boundaries.
+The eventual phase should use a frozen target context and two stable IDs, with the historical helper constructing a context per call rather than capturing one long-lived target.